 Today, dentists have the ability to replace extracted teeth with titanium screws surgically drilled into the jawbone, replacing the natural tooth root.
-In some cases, this would be the treatment of choice, but the staff at Steven D. Kaplan, DMD believes that the best implant is your natural tooth.
+In some cases, this would be the treatment of choice, but the staff at Compassionate Endodontists New York/NYC believes that the best implant is your natural tooth.
 That’s why they make every effort to save your tooth.

 Today, many endodontists perform root canals in only one visit, regardless of the situation’s complexity.
-Dr. Kaplan can do that if your tooth is amenable to that, but that’s not his standard for success.
+The staff at Compassionate Endodontists New York/NYC can do that if your tooth is amenable to that, but that’s not his standard for success.
 In fact, a good dentist cares more about the treatment than the time, while a mediocre dentist cares more about the time than the treatment.
-Dr. Kaplan never rushes a root canal: He believes that the quality of his work must be perfect, no matter how long it takes to ensure that your tooth lasts a lifetime.
+The doctors at Compassionate Endodontists New York/NYC never rushes a root canal: They believe that the quality of their work must be perfect, no matter how long it takes to ensure that your tooth lasts a lifetime.

 "The absolute best in every respect.
 I would not recommend anyone else - Dr. Kaplan has gone above and beyond since I've been a patient."

 "Great specialist!
 A superb dentist!
 He is respectful, polite and very friendly.
 He knows his profession very well."